 3. Anywhere in the world

-We’ve worked in 43 countries, have data centers in four: the U.K., U.S., Australia and the Cayman Islands, and have a global network of trusted partners.
+We’ve worked in 43 countries, have data centers in five: the U.K., U.S., Australia, China and the Cayman Islands, and have a global network of trusted partners.

 Where you are, we are too.